alandiamond/spinnaker-neuromorphic-classifier/README.md

 To cite the work in this project please contact one of the Github collaborators based at the University of Sussex.

 REFERENCES

+[1] A. Diamond, T. Nowotny and M. Schmuker, "Comparing neuromorphic solutions in action: implementing a bio-inspired solution to a benchmark classification task on three parallel-computing platforms" in Frontiers in Neuromorphic Engineering, 2016, Vol 9, No. 00491 doi:10.3389/fnins.2015.00491

-[1] M. M. Khan, D. R. Lester, L. A. Plana, A. Rast, X. Jin, E. Painkras, and
+[2] M. M. Khan, D. R. Lester, L. A. Plana, A. Rast, X. Jin, E. Painkras, and
 S. B. Furber, “SpiNNaker: Mapping neural networks onto a massively- parallel chip multiprocessor,” in Proceedings of the International Joint Conference on Neural Networks, 2008, pp. 2849–2856

-[2] M. Schmuker, T. Pfeil, and M. Nawrot, “A neuromorphic network for generic multivariate data classification,” Proc.
+[3] M. Schmuker, T. Pfeil, and M. Nawrot, “A neuromorphic network for generic multivariate data classification,” Proc.
 Natl.
 Acad.
 Sci., pp. 1–6, Jan.
 2014.

-[3] A. Diamond, M. Schmuker, A.Z.
+[4] A. Diamond, M. Schmuker, A.Z.
 Berna, S.Trowell and T. Nowotny "Classifying chemical sensor data using GPU-accelerated bio-mimetic neuronal networks based on the insect olfactory system", BMC Neuroscience 2014, 15(Suppl 1):P77
 doi:10.1186/1471-2202-15-S1-P77